 The dedication read: To Michael Baumann with my compliments.
 Vancouver, July 22, 2015.
 Daniel Pauly.

 Figure: Daniel Pauly's dedication to me in his book "5 Easy Pieces".
-Image: Michael Baumann (2020)
+Photo: Michael Baumann (2020)

-"Thank you," I said, because that is what you do, although I must admit that the "Daniel Pauly" was illegible and may as well have been an abstract "Fuck You".
+"Thank you," I said, because that is what you do, although I must admit that the "Daniel Pauly" was illegible and may as well have been an abstract "Go to hell".

 As I made my way to my meeting, I thought about Pauly.
 I hadn't seen him in fifteen years, and he still held the grudge against me from the time his Nature paper came out in 1995.